dotnet/csharplang/proposals/ref-struct-interfaces.md

 }
 ```

-This interface would be eligable for auto-application of `allows ref struct`.
+This interface would be eligible for auto-application of `allows ref struct`.
 If a developer comes around later though and adds a default interface method then suddenly it would not be and it would break any consumers that had already created invocations like `I1<Span<char>>`.
 This is a very subtle change that would be hard to track down.

 ### Binary breaking change